zieren/eltern-emailer/README.md

 #### Replying to a Teacher

 When you receive an email for a thread in `Kommunikation Eltern/Fachlehrer` you can simply reply to it.
 Eltern-Emailer encodes the teacher and thread ID in the message ID and will extract them from the reply.
+You can add other teachers to the To: or Cc: headers, which will open a new thread with them.

 #### Initial Email to a Teacher